yelicoder/spring-jpa/README.md

   * @OneToMany
     * Paried with @ManyToOne
     * mappedBy="xx". xx is the Entity name and is the "One" that has many of another entity. xx should be the same object on the corresponding @ManyToOne
-    * cascade: when we perform some action on the target entity, the same action will be applied to the associated entity
+    * cascade: when performing some actions on the target entity, the same actions are applied to the associated entity
     * fetch: lazy or eager loading
   * @ManyToOne
   * @ManyToMany